-Maybe that old twinge in your back has popped up again.
+Maybe that old twinge in your knee has popped up again.
 Or perhaps you have a migraine that’s threatening to split your head in two.
 So, you reach for the bottle of Celebrex or Advil, just looking for a little pain relief.

 What they found was…frankly…pretty shocking.

-The study, published in the journal Circulation, concluded that the use of NSAIDs by those who have had a heart attack is associated with an overall 45% higher risk of death or of yet another heart attack within a week of using the drugs.
-With three months of regular use, that risk shoots up to 55%!
+The use of NSAIDs by those who have had a heart attack is associated with an overall 45 percent higher risk of death… or of yet another heart attack… within a week of using the drugs, according to the study published in the journal Circulation.

 If you’ve had a heart attack, do yourself a favor and wean yourself off of NSAIDs as quickly as possible.
 Doing so may very well save your life.

 And if you’re on the NSAID diclofenac (brand names: Voltaren, Cataflam, and Voltaren-XR), cold turkey might be the best approach.
 Diclofenac users were found to be three times more likely to die, or have another heart attack, within a week of use.

 For pain relief there are a number of natural options you can try, including